gdiminin/HaSAPPy/docs/Tutorials/RunningHaSAPPyWorkflowsScript.md

 @7A) 3
 ```

 The name of the reference group must be provided.
-This name will be used in table column headings For the reference group mean and standard deviation will be calculated BUT fold difference, ttest, etc will not be available for this group (these parameters are provided only for experimental groups as this is the reference for the comparison).
+This name will be used in table column headings.
+For the reference group mean and standard deviation will be calculated BUT fold difference, ttest, etc will not be available for this group (these parameters are provided only for experimental groups as this is the reference for the comparison).
 In general, unselected libraries are used as reference.
 ```
 Reference group name:
 @7B) Unselected